keptn-sandbox/keptn-on-k3s/cloudautomation/README.md

    **INFO:** To make it easier for people to sign into Dynatrace and Cloud Automation tenants I suggest to create e.g: gmail account and invite this account to your Dynatrace and Cloud Automation instance.
 With this its easy for every attendee to login with the same user.

+5. An online spreadsheet (Excel, Google, ...) to keep track of progress

+   **INFO:** You can create a copy of the [Excel Template](./WorkshopHandsOnFEEDBACK.xlsx).
+Then put it on a shared drive and create a link.
+You can then share this link with the attendees.
+The link is also used in a setup step further down the readme.

 What you need is:
 1. **DT_TENANT**: hostname of your SaaS or managed environment, e.g: abc12345.live.dynatrace.com
 2. **DT_API_TOKEN**: It needs configuration read/write access.
 Best is to give it all privileges that don't touch sensitive data